Gaulle7971/daigaulle.github.io/content/project/example/index.md

 ---
-title: Reversible wheel-legged quadruped robot
+title: Flippable wheel-legged quadruped robot
 summary: An example of using the in-built project page.
 tags:
   - Robot platform building